How to run ASP.NET Core Web Application as a service on Linux without reverse proxy, no NGINX or Apache

 When configuring this option to 'CAP_NET_BIND_SERVICE', systemd will grant the capability to the service for us.
 Let's update the 'AspNetSite.service' file to update the ports and add the capability to bind to well known ports.

-[Unit] Description=ASP.NET Core web template [Service] Type=notify # will set the Current Working Directory (CWD) WorkingDirectory=/srv/AspNetSite # systemd will run this executable to start the service ExecStart=/srv/AspNetSite/AspNetSite # to query logs using journalctl, set a logical name here SyslogIdentifier=AspNetSite # Use your username to keep things simple, for production scenario's I recommend a dedicated user/group. # If you pick a different user, make sure dotnet and all permissions are set correctly to run the app. # To update permissions, use 'chown yourusername -R /srv/AspNetSite' to take ownership of the folder and files, # Use 'chmod +x /srv/AspNetSite/AspNetSite' to allow execution of the executable file.
-User=yourusername # ensure the service restarts after crashing Restart=always # amount of time to wait before restarting the service RestartSec=5 # copied from dotnet documentation at # https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/linux-nginx?view=aspnetcore-3.1#code-try-7 KillSignal=SIGINT Environment=ASPNETCORE_ENVIRONMENT=Production Environment=DOTNET_PRINT_TELEMETRY_MESSAGE=false # This environment variable is necessary when dotnet isn't loaded for the specified user. # To figure out this value, run 'env | grep DOTNET_ROOT' when dotnet has been loaded into your shell.
-Environment=DOTNET_ROOT=/opt/rh/rh-dotnet31/root/usr/lib64/dotnet # When using the out of the box ASP.NET Tempates, this environment variable will allow you to override # which IP & ports the Kestrel Web Server will listen to Environment=ASPNETCORE_URLS=http://*:80;https://*:443 # give the executed process the CAP_NET_BIND_SERVICE capability.
+[Unit] Description=ASP.NET Core web template [Service] Type=notify # will set the Current Working Directory (CWD) WorkingDirectory=/srv/AspNetSite # systemd will run this executable to start the service # if /usr/bin/dotnet doesn't work, use `which dotnet` to find correct dotnet executable path ExecStart=/usr/bin/dotnet /srv/AspNetSite/AspNetSite # to query logs using journalctl, set a logical name here SyslogIdentifier=AspNetSite # Use your username to keep things simple, for production scenario's I recommend a dedicated user/group. # If you pick a different user, make sure dotnet and all permissions are set correctly to run the app. # To update permissions, use 'chown yourusername -R /srv/AspNetSite' to take ownership of the folder and files, # Use 'chmod +x /srv/AspNetSite/AspNetSite' to allow execution of the executable file.
+User=yourusername # ensure the service restarts after crashing Restart=always # amount of time to wait before restarting the service RestartSec=5 # copied from dotnet documentation at # https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/linux-nginx KillSignal=SIGINT Environment=ASPNETCORE_ENVIRONMENT=Production Environment=DOTNET_PRINT_TELEMETRY_MESSAGE=false # When using the out of the box ASP.NET Tempates, this environment variable will allow you to override # which IP & ports the Kestrel Web Server will listen to.
+Environment=ASPNETCORE_URLS=http://10.0.0.4:80;https://10.0.0.4:443 # give the executed process the CAP_NET_BIND_SERVICE capability.
 This capability allows the process to bind to well known ports.
 AmbientCapabilities=CAP_NET_BIND_SERVICE [Install] WantedBy=multi-user.target

-For the last time, copy the 'AspNetSite.service' file and reload/restart the AspNetSite service.
+For the last time, copy the AspNetSite.service file and reload/restart the AspNetSite service.

-sudo cp AspNetSite.service /etc/systemd/system/AspNetSite.service sudo systemctl daemon-reload sudo systemctl restart AspNetSite sudo systemctl status AspNetSite # Output should be similar to below: # ● AspNetSite.service - ASP.NET Core web template # Loaded: loaded (/etc/systemd/system/AspNetSite.service; enabled; vendor preset: disabled) # Active: active (running) since Wed 2020-01-29 17:17:48 UTC; 5s ago # Main PID: 5937 (AspNetSite) # CGroup: /system.slice/AspNetSite.service # └─5937 /srv/AspNetSite/AspNetSite # # Jan 29 17:17:48 rhtest AspNetSite[5937]: info: Microsoft.Hosting.Lifetime[0] # Jan 29 17:17:48 rhtest AspNetSite[5937]: Now listening on: http://[::]:80 # Jan 29 17:17:48 rhtest AspNetSite[5937]: info: Microsoft.Hosting.Lifetime[0] # Jan 29 17:17:48 rhtest AspNetSite[5937]: Now listening on: https://[::]:443 # Jan 29 17:17:48 rhtest AspNetSite[5937]: info: Microsoft.Hosting.Lifetime[0] # Jan 29 17:17:48 rhtest AspNetSite[5937]: Application started.
+sudo cp AspNetSite.service /etc/systemd/system/AspNetSite.service sudo systemctl daemon-reload sudo systemctl restart AspNetSite sudo systemctl status AspNetSite # Output should be similar to below: # ● AspNetSite.service - ASP.NET Core web template # Loaded: loaded (/etc/systemd/system/AspNetSite.service; enabled; vendor preset: disabled) # Active: active (running) since Wed 2020-01-29 17:17:48 UTC; 5s ago # Main PID: 5937 (AspNetSite) # CGroup: /system.slice/AspNetSite.service # └─5937 /srv/AspNetSite/AspNetSite # # Jan 29 17:17:48 rhtest AspNetSite[5937]: info: Microsoft.Hosting.Lifetime[0] # Jan 29 17:17:48 rhtest AspNetSite[5937]: Now listening on: http://10.0.0.4:80 # Jan 29 17:17:48 rhtest AspNetSite[5937]: info: Microsoft.Hosting.Lifetime[0] # Jan 29 17:17:48 rhtest AspNetSite[5937]: Now listening on: https://10.0.0.4:443 # Jan 29 17:17:48 rhtest AspNetSite[5937]: info: Microsoft.Hosting.Lifetime[0] # Jan 29 17:17:48 rhtest AspNetSite[5937]: Application started.
 Press Ctrl+C to shut down. # Jan 29 17:17:48 rhtest AspNetSite[5937]: info: Microsoft.Hosting.Lifetime[0] # Jan 29 17:17:48 rhtest AspNetSite[5937]: Hosting environment: Production # Jan 29 17:17:48 rhtest AspNetSite[5937]: info: Microsoft.Hosting.Lifetime[0] # Jan 29 17:17:48 rhtest AspNetSite[5937]: Content root path: /srv/AspNetSite

 The web application is now listening to port 80 & 443, but the built-in firewall will still block traffic coming in over those ports.
 Update the built-in firewall and any other network security to allow traffic over port 80 & 443: